 The Coast Guard is issuing this temporary rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
 553(b)).
 This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are "impracticable, unnecessary, or contrary to the public interest."
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because it is impracticable.
-After receiving and fully reviewing the event information, circumstances and exact location, the Coast Guard determined that a safety zone was necessary to protect personnel, vessels, and the marine environment from potential hazards created from a high speed boat race.
-It would be impracticable to complete the full NPRM process for this safety zone because we need to establish it by August 16, 2019 and lack sufficient time to provide a reasonable comment period and then consider those comments before issuing the rule.
+The safety zones must be established by July 4, 2019 and we lack sufficient time to provide a reasonable comment period and then consider those comments before issuing this rule.
+The NPRM process would delay the establishment of the safety zones until after the scheduled date.